CubeUlations/roorri/README.md

 # roorri
-"round or right"Computervision: Detect if a laser-scanned object is cuboid or ellipsoid
+"round or right" Computervision: Detect if a laser-scanned object is cuboid or ellipsoid